Whether mild or severe, acne can be very uncomfortable.

-Acne can be mild or severe and can be very uncomfortable.
-It is inflammatory condition of the skin’s sebaceous glands which produce oil to lubricate the skin.
-When there is a lot of oil production this can easily become trapped meaning bacteria then multiply and the skin becomes inflamed.
+Acne is an inflammatory condition of the skin’s sebaceous glands which produce oil to lubricate the skin.
+When there is a lot of oil production this can easily become trapped, meaning bacteria multiply and the skin becomes inflamed.

-- PCOS – Polycystic Ovary Syndrome is one of the most common hormonal disturbances affecting women.
+PCOS: polycystic ovary syndrome is one of the most common hormonal disturbances affecting women.
 Acne is a recognised symptom of the condition, along with weight problems, overgrowth of facial hair, infertility, menstrual problems and blood sugar imbalances.
-A PCOS profile can identify the condition, which can then be effectively managed with the help of Smart Nutrition.
-A PCOS Profile.

 Imbalance in fats: a diet high in saturated or hydrogenated fats and low in essential fatty acids can make acne much worse.